VisualFileSorter/VisualFileSorter/README.md

 - A.I.
 Sort: Train a model with your visual sorting
 - SortFolder file visibility: Double clicking on a sort folder would show you the current un-transferred files
 - Non-Shell file transfer: The shell file transfer is used because I did not want to write a name conflict resolver.
 A custom name conflict resolver would help enable cross-platform support.
+- Adhering to Proper MVVM: All logic is currently done in the ViewModel.